See some of our work in action

-RTA’s Rep from Iowa, Chad Baker, was able to secure an opportunity to bid on the John Deere buildings in Moline, Illinois in 2016.
-The size of the roof was the largest that RTA had done thus far, totalling approximately 5 million square feet.
-Cody Atkinson, project manager for RTA along with President Kynan Wynne and senior engineer Tyson Munford did a presentation and complimentary site walk of the premises.
+RTA’s Rep from Iowa, Chad Baker, was able to secure an opportunity to bid on the John Deere complex in Moline, Illinois in 2016.
+The size of the roof was the largest that RTA had done thus far, totaling approximately 5 million square feet.
+Project Manager Cody Atkinson, along with President Kynan Wynne and a senior engineer did a presentation and complimentary site walk of the premises.

 The John Deere campus in Moline features many roof levels accessible by ladders affixed to the outside of the building.
 This roof access required workers to approach an unprotected roof edge every time they came up or down the ladder.
 Rooftop Anchor was contracted to create fall protected areas on the rooftop surrounding the ladder access point.
 John Deere also wanted their site to be OSHA compliant, providing a safe workplace for daily maintenance.